investian/investian.in/content/pages/about.md

     features:
       - title: Our Vision
         content: >
-          Hi, I'm Srikumar Ravindran, founder of Investian.
-The vision of Investian is  to build a vibrant open community of passionate finance enthusiasts and make the 'Power of Investing' accessible to every Indian.
+          Investian aims to make the 'Power of Investing' accessible to every Indian by building a vibrant open community of passionate finance enthusiasts & investors.

           For individuals, equity trading is generally synonymous to speculation